Anthony Paule

 Anthony Paule (born December 21, 1956) is an American electric blues guitarist, singer and songwriter.
 He has issued records in his own name, but is best known for his work with others including Boz Scaggs, Charlie Musselwhite, Jackie Payne, Mark Hummel, Home Cookin', Frank Bey and Wee Willie Walker.

 Biography

 Anthony Paule was born in Durban, South Africa.
-His family relocated to Los Angeles, California, United States, when Paul was 10 months old and, by the age of 15, he resettled in the Bay Area where, apart from a short while spent living in Wisconsin, it has remained his home.
+His family relocated to Los Angeles, California, United States, when Paule was 10 months old and, by the age of 15, he resettled in the Bay Area where, apart from a short while spent living in Wisconsin, it has remained his home.
 Paule was self-taught in playing the clarinet in his early teens, but was gifted a guitar from one of his elder brothers when aged 13, and it remained the musical instrument of choice.
 Paule commented, "The only time I pick up a clarinet now is to take the barrel off it, which makes a perfect guitar slide."
-In 1968, Paule was presented with a double album of Etta James from his father, and after listening to it, Paule became a blues and soul music devotee.
+In 1968, Paule was presented with a double album of Elmore James from his father, and after listening to it, Paule became a blues and soul music devotee.